 This page is always under active construction.
 If you have questions please see our University Archives page.

 The schools that would eventually merge to become the University of the Arts had many notable and accomplished artists of all sorts pass through their halls.
 Most of those listed here completed the full program of the time; others, such as ironworker Samuel Yellin, we only know attended because they received an award mentioned in a commencement program, or, again like Yellin, they became faculty members and are listed as alumni of the respective school.
 Many alumni, such as stained glass artist and teacher Frances Darby Sweeny, had their own businesses as well as holding a teaching position, much like our faculty today.

-Several alumni, such as Julian Abele, the first African-American to receive a degree in architecture from the University of Pennsylvania, or Martha Walter, who studied at the Pennsylvania Academy of the Fine Arts after three years at PMSIA, are better known for attending other schools.
+Several alumni, such as Julian Abele, the first African-American to receive a degree in architecture from the University of Pennsylvania, or Martha Walter, who studied at the Pennsylvania Academy of the Fine Arts after three years at PMSIA, are better known for attending other schools but were here first.
 Composer and musician Vincent Persichetti is honored with an historical plaque outside of the Curtis Institute of Music, but in fact had a longer history with the Philadelphia Conservatory of Music.
 Part of the purpose of this Web page is add to the body of knowledge about these artists and to reveal the importance and influence of the Pennsylvania Museum and School of Industrial Art, the Philadelphia Conservatory of Music, the Philadelphia Musical Academy, and the Philadelphia Dance Academy.

 Abbreviations used below for the schools are: